mariamhakobyan/elasticsearch-river-kafka/README.md

    - `delete` : Deletes documents from ES based on `id` field set in the received message.
    - `raw.execute` : Execute incoming messages as a raw query.

 Flush interval is set to 12 hours by default, so any remaining messages get flushed to elasticsearch even if the number of messages has not reached.

+#### Statsd configuration:

+* `host` (optional) - The statsd server host name.
+Default is: `localhost`
+* `port` (optional) - The statsd server port number.
+Default is: 8125
+* `prefix` (optional) - Prefix to be added to all statsd metric keys.
+Default is: `kafka.river`
+* `log.interval` (optional) - The interval, in seconds, in which to report metrics to the statsd server.
+Default is: `10` (10 seconds)

 To delete the existing river, execute: